ToshioCP/Gtk4-tutorial/gfm/sec8.md

 Public functions are open and you can call them anywhere.
 They are the same as public method in other object oriented languages.
 `tv` is a pointer to the TfeTextView object (C structure).
-It has a member `file` and it is pointed by `tv->file`.
+It has a member `file` and it is pointed to by `tv->file`.
 - TfeTextView instance creation function is `tfe_text_view_new`.
 Its name is (prefix)\_(object)\_new.
 It uses `g_object_new` function to create the instance.
 The arguments are (prefix)\_TYPE\_(object), a list to initialize properties and NULL.
 NULL is the end mark of the property list.
 No property is initialized here.
-And the return value is casted to GtkWidget.
+And the return value is cast to GtkWidget.

-This program shows the outline how to define a child class.
+This program shows the overview of how to define a child class.

-## Close-request signal
+## Close-request Signal

 Imagine that you are using this editor.
 First, you run the editor with arguments.